jgruber/hedgcoxekhav/README.md

 Simple webinterface frontend to AVMatrix SDI router and Behringer X18R audio mixer.

-You can edit the application settings and available scenes in the `config.json` file.
+You can edit the application settings and available scenes in the `config.yaml` file in the `static\scenes` directory.

 OSC commands and scene settings to the Behringer X18R audio mixer are handled through the utilies found here: